sahandmostafaei/portfolio-optimization-research/README.md

 ## Research Motivation

 Modern portfolio theory provides a formal framework for allocating capital across risky assets.

-However, the practical performance of an optimized portfolio can differ substantially from its theoretical characteristics because the parameters used by the optimizer must be estimated from historical data.

-This creates a fundamental empirical question:
+However, the parameters required by optimization are estimated rather than known.
+This creates a fundamental distinction between a portfolio that is mathematically optimal under estimated parameters and a portfolio that performs well when those estimates are confronted with future observations.

-> Does additional model complexity translate into superior out-of-sample
+The project therefore asks whether additional model complexity translates into robust economic value.
-> investment performance?

-The project therefore compares established portfolio construction methods under a common information set, common asset universe, common implementation constraints, and common out-of-sample evaluation procedure.
+The analysis compares established portfolio construction methods using a common:

-The analysis focuses not only on returns, but also on whether any observed advantage survives transaction costs, estimation uncertainty, turnover, and different market conditions.
+- asset universe;
+- information set;
+- estimation framework;
+- investment constraint set;
+- rebalancing framework; and
+- out-of-sample evaluation procedure.

+The objective is to evaluate portfolio construction from both a statistical and an investment-implementation perspective.

 ---